Power Plate® Training Can Reduce Abdominal Fat in Overweight and Obese Adults

 Each group followed the intervention for six months and had a six month ‘no intervention’ follow up.
 The anthropometric data, body composition and metabolic features were measured at three, six and 12 months.
 One measurement performed was the determination of visceral fat tissue.

-The FITNESS group use more calories than the DIET group, because of their extra fitness training.
-During and up to 24 hours after fitness training, the human body needs energy, which is called the 'after-burning' effect.
-To get that energy, the human body will burn the 'easy' fat tissue (such as the subcutaneous fat) first.
+The FITNESS group used more calories than the DIET group, because of their extra fitness training.
+During and up to 24 hours after fitness training, the human body needs energy, which is called the ‘after-burning’ effect.
+To get that energy, the human body will burn the ‘easy’ fat tissue (such as the subcutaneous fat) first.
 This means more subcutaneous fat is burned, rather than visceral fat.
-The results which showed that the FITNESS group lost more body weight than the DIET group is caused by this reduction in subcutaneous fat tissue.

 This is most likely due to the fact that the CONTROL group knew they were involved in a study which would involve their weight and fat tissue being measured after the first six months.
 This may cause them to change their lifestyle, such as eating more healthily or eating smaller meals, which would result in a minor decrease in visceral fat tissue, although not of any great significance.
 In the second six month phase of the study, the group could be aware that the others being tested were not doing any interventions, so they would feel comfortable in adopting their previous lifestyle, or perhaps adopting even more unhealthy habits, resulting in an increase in visceral fat tissue.